|Guide||♦||25 Triplogs||Active Topic|

 This hike explores the real Boynton Canyon.
 The popular maintained trail takes you to a tributary box below Bear Mountain.

-The hike starts from the Boynton Trailhead and follows Boynton Trail in 2.15 miles.
-Here you will see the trail departing left from a well defined (light colored gravel) usually dry creek bed.
-Jump off trail and follow the creek up.
+The hike starts from the Boynton Trailhead and follows Boynton Trail for 2.15 miles.
+Here you will see the trail departing left from a well defined (light-colored gravel), usually dry creek bed.
+Jump off the trail and follow the creek up.

 It's 1.65 miles up to the turn around point.
 I found it remarkably easy hiking up the creek.
 Along the way are several beautiful views of the canyon walls and some sizable spires.
-A few times on the way up cairns lead you out of the creek to avoid obstacles.
+A few times on the way up, cairns lead you out of the creek to avoid obstacles.
 A bathroom size boulder blocking the creek is encountered first.
 The later two or three scrambles out of the creek didn't appear as necessary.
-On the other hand the trail through the woods is so well defined it's a nice change of pace.
+On the other hand, the trail through the woods is well-defined for a nice change of pace.

-Good shade is provided by the canyon walls and trees in the beginning.
-Approximately two-thirds in from the turnoff the shade gives way to an impressive open view of a high canyon wall on your left.
-Tree cover soon returns and the final leg is on a well defined trail to creek left.
-The incline steepens a tad but nothing to be concerned about.
+The canyon walls and trees provide suitable shade in the beginning.
+Approximately two-thirds in from the turnoff, the shade gives way to an impressive open view of a high canyon wall on your left.
+Tree cover soon returns, and the final leg is on a well-defined trail to creek left.
+The incline steepens a tad, but nothing of concern.

 The payoff for this hike is impressive views back down the canyon.
-The vantage points aren't plentiful but you will know the sweet spot when you come to it.
-The bonus for this hike is to continue on into what could only be described as Coconino Valley.
+The vantage points aren't plentiful, but you will know the sweet spot when you come to it.
+The bonus for this hike is to continue into what I've dubbed Coconino Valley.
 The walls are 800 feet high on both sides.
 The sheer wall on your left is Lost Mountain, to your right is Secret Mountain.
-Oh, by the way, you are standing in heaven. - Mar 07 2007 joe bartels
+Oh, by the way, you are standing in heaven.